Kloosk/Kloosk/README.md

 - ⌨️ I write algorithms in c++ from time to time

-- ❤️ I like coding, playing chess and multiplayer games.
+- ❤️ I like coding and multiplayer games.

-- ♟️ Play chess with me.
-[Invite me](https://www.chess.com/register?friend=102985142)

 <h3 align="left">Languages and Tools:</h3>